jacksonneal/nvim/README.md

 ### Setup

-- Clone this project into the Neovim config directory (`~/.config/nvim`).
+Clone this project into the Neovim config directory (`~/.config/nvim`).

 #### Config

 Configuration settings are driven by the `core.config` module, which contains all defaults.
-You may set global overrides in a `~/.config/nvim.json` file.
-Projects may also provide their own overrides in an `nvim.json` at the root of the project (where you open it with Neovim).
-The schema for `nvim.json` files is located in [./nvim.schema.json](./nvim.schema.json).
+You may set global overrides in a `~/.config/nvim/nvim.json` file.
+Projects may also provide their own local overrides in an `nvim.json` at the root of the project (where you open it with Neovim).
+The schema for `nvim.json` files is [nvim.schema.json](./nvim.schema.json).

 ### DAP